openresty/lua-nginx-module/README.markdown

 The API is exposed to Lua in the form of two standard packages `ngx` and `ndk`.
 These packages are in the default global scope within ngx_lua and are always available within ngx_lua directives.

-The packages can be introduced into external Lua modules by using the [package.seeall](http://www.lua.org/manual/5.1/manual.html#pdf-package.seeall) option:
+The packages can be introduced into external Lua modules like this:

-    module("my_module", package.seeall)
+    local say = ngx.say

-    function say(a) ngx.say(a) end
+    module(...)

-Alternatively, they can be imported to external Lua modules by using file scoped local Lua variables:
+    function foo(a)

-    local ngx = ngx
+        say(a)
-    module("my_module")
+    end

-    function say(a) ngx.say(a) end
+Use of the [package.seeall](http://www.lua.org/manual/5.1/manual.html#pdf-package.seeall) flag is strongly discouraged due to its various bad side-effects.

 It is also possible to directly require the packages in external Lua modules: